evan-hammerstein/HyphaTracker/README.md

 # Input Data

-* A folder containing grayscale image files (`.tif` format).
+* A folder containing grayscale image files (`.tif` format)

-* Images should be named with frame numbers to allow sequential processing.
+* Images should be named with frame numbers to allow sequential processing

 # Usage Instructions

 ## Step 1: Prepare Input Data

-Place all `.tif` image files in a single folder.
+Place all `.tif` image files in a single folder

-Ensure filenames follow a pattern allowing frame numbers to be extracted (e.g., processed_frame_001.tif).
+Ensure file names follow a pattern to allow frame numbers to be extracted (e.g., processed_frame_001.tif)

 ## Step 2: Run the Script